NORMAN J. CLEMENT RPH., DDS.,

 THE DEA AND THE MIS-EDUCATION OF THE PUBLIC

-“As Black practitioners I early found myself treating disease pathology and the pathology of oppression”…norm rph.,dds.
+“As a Black practitioner, I early found myself treating disease pathology and the pathology of oppression”…norm rph.,dds.

 PHARMACY COMPOUNDING WHILE BLACK!!!